Skip to content

 };

-Here, operator= receives the parameter by value—if you pass in an lvalue, other is created via the copy constructor; if you pass in an rvalue (like std::move(buf)), other is created via the move constructor.
-Then swap exchanges the contents of *this and other, and when the function ends, other destructs, automatically releasing the old resources.
+Here operator= receives the parameter by value—if you pass an lvalue in, other is created via the copy constructor; if you pass an rvalue (like std::move(buf)), other is created via the move constructor.
+Then swap swaps the contents of *this and other, and when the function ends, other destructs, automatically releasing the old resources.

 The advantage of this idiom is less code, exception safety, and automatic handling of self-assignment.
-The downside is an extra swap operation (three pointer swaps), which might have a minor impact in extreme performance scenarios.
-However, in the vast majority of cases, this overhead is completely negligible—comparing the assembly with GCC 15 under -O2 reveals that the move assignment path of copy-and-swap adds about three register move instructions (the cost of the swap) compared to a standalone move assignment operator, but there are no extra function calls or memory operations.
-For classes managing dynamic memory, the overhead of new/delete far outweighs these three register instructions, so the extra cost of copy-and-swap is practically immeasurable in real-world use.
+The disadvantage is an extra swap operation (three pointer swaps), which might have a tiny impact in extreme performance scenarios.
+However, in the vast majority of scenarios, this overhead is completely negligible—comparing assembly with GCC 15 at -O2 reveals that the move assignment path of copy-and-swap adds about three register move instructions (the cost of swap) compared to the standalone move assignment operator, but there are no extra function calls or memory operations.
+For classes managing dynamic memory, the overhead of new/delete far outweighs these three register instructions, so the extra cost of copy-and-swap is practically immeasurable in reality.

-Beyond dynamic memory, move semantics are equally powerful for classes managing other types of resources.
-File handles are a typical example—operating systems limit the number of open handles for the same file, and if you accidentally copy an object holding a file handle, it can lead to handle leaks or duplicate closes.
+Besides dynamic memory, move semantics is equally powerful for classes managing other resources.
+File handles are a typical example—the operating system limits the number of open files; if you accidentally copy an object holding a file handle, it can lead to handle leaks or duplicate closes.

 cpp